KnotMasterAz/OskarSharp/README.md

 <h1 align="center">OskarSharp</h1>
 </p>

-A simple, statically typed programming language focused on code generation, compiling into C#
+A simple, statically typed programming language focused on code generation powered by the dotnet framework

 ## Components
 ### Languages
-- Oskarsharp (programming language, transpiled, .oskar)
+- [OskarSharp](specification/oskarsharp.md) (programming language, transpiled, .oskar)
-- OskarSharp Embed Language (preprocessor language, interpreted, N/A)
+- [OskarSharper](specification/oskarsharper.md) (preprocessor language, interpreted, N/A)
-- OskarSharp Token Language (generated tokens, generated, .knot)
+- [OskarSharpKnot](specification/oskarsharpknot.md) (generated tokens, generated, .knot)
 ## Parts
 - Az (transpiler for interpreting a single OskarSharp file or project.oskar file, into a OskarSharp Token Language and then transpile that into C#)
-- OskarSharp (Oskarsharp & OskarSharp Embed Language)
+- OskarSharp (OskarSharp & OskarSharp Embed Language)

 ### Important
-**NOTE**: A major rewrite is in progess, the old transpiler is being replaced and language spec being updated!
+**NOTE**: A major rewrite is in progress, the old transpiler is being replaced and language spec being updated!

 ### Goals
+- Configure the project using the language
 - Advance code generation
 - Imperative and strongly typed
 - Cross platform